top of page

 Although the piece seems at first glance to be about the individuals, the power of the work lies in the way the group works together to create the through-line of the entire piece.
 Since the the order of the solos is not prepared beforehand each dancer is responsible to feel what the piece needs as a whole before they begin their solo.
 The current solo is therefore always influenced by the context of what came before, and being at the beginning or the ending holds the special responsibility of opening or closing the performance

-In the piece that I created from this idea, the whole evening is in silence to highlight the power and musicality of bare movement as human expression.
-The cold setting gives feeling of an interview, waiting room, audition, visa application—any application process where you have to present yourself.
-The set design as well reminds of a blank white piece of paper where each dancer can leave his or her signature in the space.
+In the piece that I created from this idea, the whole evening is in silence to highlight the musicality and communicative power of bare movement as human expression.
+The minimal and rather cold setting gives the feeling of an interview, waiting room, audition, visa application—any application process where you have to present yourself.
+However, due to the way the piece is prepared with intensive workshops and group work beforehand, the overwhelming sense of the work is warm and deeply moving.
+Its power lies in the way it shares and celebrates the diversity, connection, and community of the participants.

 http://www.thalo.com/articles/view/693/selfportrait_24